auth0-developer-hub/auth0-b2b-saas-starter/README.md

 3. Start editing to build your own SaaS application - for example, modify `app/page.tsx`.
 The browser will hot-reload to show changes as you edit the file.

+---

+## Advanced Topics

+Reference the [README-ADVANCED.md](README-ADVANCED.md) instructions to learn about:
+* Enabling https:// and production-like URLs while you iterate from within your personal development environment
+* Using an email platform for testing transactional emails (or different workflows that require email verification)

+---

 ## Learn More

 To learn more about Auth0, take a look at the following resources: